Short Answer: Yes, REIZE could be the G Fuel of Australia!

 How Do You Serve GFuel?

 Both GFuel and REIZE come in powdered form.
-You combine the energy drink powder to water to create a beverage with boosting power.
+You dilute the energy drink powder with water to create a beverage with boosting power.

 And, How Do You Serve REIZE, The GFuel of Australia?